femi-lujo/germany_rental_apartments/README.md

 ## 1. Synopsis
 After investing much time, energy and money to prepare and stage an apartment for rent, the last thing a landlord wants to see is for the apartment to sit empty for a month or more before clearing.
 Time is money, and the longer a property remains on the market, the worse-off the financial performance of the asset.
 Landlords are keenly aware of this issue and strive to set the appropriate rent, which plays an outsized role in determining sales velocity.

 The goal of this project was to explore the asset-specific features and macro-economic factors that influenced apartment rents and to create a rent prediction model that could assist landlords in setting their apartment rents in Germany.
-From analyzing the data, it was determined that the size of the apartment, the cost of electricity and internet, as well as location were strongly positively associated with rent.
+From analyzing the data, it was determined that the size of the apartment, the cost of electricity and internet, and the location, were strongly positively associated with rent.
 Furthermore, the XGBoost model performed the best in being able to predict the rent of apartments, with an r-squared score of 0.866  and mean absolute error of €90.34.

 The final report for the project can be accessed through the link below: